Love Island 2020 soundtrack – all the songs featured on the winter series

 Love Island’s official playlist of songs featured on this collection is out there on Spotify.
 In 2018, the soundtrack for the collection was adopted by 48,258 Spotify customers.

-Which artists had been featured on the final collection of Love Island?
+Which artists have been featured on the final collection of Love Island?

-The 2019 collection of Love Island featured plenty of common songs together with Energy by Little Combine, the Jonas Brothers’ single Sucker and Lizzo’s smash hit Juice.
+The 2019 collection of Love Island featured a lot of fashionable songs together with Energy by Little Combine, the Jonas Brothers’ single Sucker and Lizzo’s smash hit Juice.

-Unknown artists have gained reputation prior to now after their songs had been performed throughout earlier Love Island episodes.
+Unknown artists have gained recognition prior to now after their songs have been performed throughout earlier Love Island episodes.
 ‘Lost Without You’ by Freya Ridings shot up the charts after being featured within the 2018 collection of the present.

 Love Island continues weeknights and Sundays at 9pm on ITV2.